#1 Ranked Children’s Hospital by U.S. News & World Report

 Non-operative patients can contact the social work team for psycho-social support related to common scoliosis concerns.

 Curvy Girls is a network of peer-to-peer support groups for teens with scoliosis.
-Click here to find a group in your area.
+Find a Curvy Girls group in your area.